KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 ```

 Now you have connected you have access to the chain, but lets not forget to close any connections.
-Its best practice not to leave an connections open.
-At the bottom of the `main` function, add the following function.
+Its best practice not to leave an connections open, add `Kilt.disconnect()` at the bottom of `main` function.

 ``` js
 ...